katal24/Talaga_praca_in-/README.md

 # PairwiseComparisons library

 ### The repository contains:
-* R file - responsible for computes
+* R file - responsible for computing
 * .jar library
 * Java source code of the library
 * Example project in Java, which shows the use of the library